Development economics: Recovery from conflict (civil war)

 Violent conflict and economic development are deeply intertwined.
 Paul Collier describes how poor countries are more prone to civil conflict.
 The conflict lowers incomes catching countries in a "conflict trap."
 Violent conflict destroys physical capital (equipment and infrastructure), diverts valuable resources to military spending, discourages investment and disrupts exchange.

 Recovery from civil conflict is very uncertain.
 Countries that maintain stability can experience a "peace dividend," through the rapid re-accumulation of physical capital (investment flows back to the recovering country because of the high return).
 However, successful recovery depends on the quality of legal system and the protection of private property.
 Investment is more productive in countries with higher quality institutions.
-Firms that experienced a civil war were more sensitive to the quality of the legal system that similar firms that had never been exposed to conflict.
+Firms that experienced a civil war were more sensitive to the quality of the legal system than similar firms that had never been exposed to conflict.

 Growth indicator controversy

-Per capita Gross Domestic Product (GDP per head) is used by many developmental economists as an approximation of general national well-being.
+Gross domestic product (GDP) per capita, real income, median income and disposable income are used by many developmental economists as an approximation of general national well-being.
 However, these measures are criticized as not measuring economic growth well enough, especially in countries where there is much economic activity that is not part of measured financial transactions (such as housekeeping and self-homebuilding), or where funding is not available for accurate measurements to be made publicly available for other economists to use in their studies (including private and institutional fraud, in some countries).

 Even though per-capita GDP as measured can make economic well-being appear smaller than it really is in some developing countries, the discrepancy could be still bigger in a developed country where people may perform outside of financial transactions an even higher-value service than housekeeping or homebuilding as gifts or in their own households, such as counseling, lifestyle coaching, a more valuable home décor service, and time management.
 Even free choice can be considered to add value to lifestyles without necessarily increasing the financial transaction amounts.

 More recent theories of Human Development have begun to see beyond purely financial measures of development, for example with measures such as medical care available, education, equality, and political freedom.
 One measure used is the Genuine Progress Indicator, which relates strongly to theories of distributive justice.
 Actual knowledge about what creates growth is largely unproven; however recent advances in econometrics and more accurate measurements in many countries are creating new knowledge by compensating for the effects of variables to determine probable causes out of merely correlational statistics.